opencor/opencor/src/plugins/misc/Core/res/web-xslt/README.txt

 Also, the divide element gets translated as <mrow>...</mrow><mo>/</mo><mrow>...</mrow> while, ideally, it would get translated as <mfrac><mrow>...</mrow><mrow>...</mrow></mfrac>.

-Both the <m:xxx>...</m:xxx> and divide element issues are addressed in this new version of ctop.xsl while the bvar element issue is currently handled programmatically.
+All of these issues are addressed in this new version of ctop.xsl.
 For information, the divide element issue was addressed using the solution provided by Wikiwide on 9 June 2013 (see https://addons.mozilla.org/en-US/firefox/addon/mathml-ctop/).